jokerwyt/Pintos/docs/p3a.md

 >A4: When two user processes both need a new frame at the same time,
 >how are races avoided?

-Synchronization is needed when eviction happens.
-Locking the active frames list when finding a frame to evict avoids races.
+In my implementation, synchronization is only needed when eviction happens.
+Locking the global active frames list when finding a frame to evict avoids races.

 #### RATIONALE

 >A5: Why did you choose the data structure(s) that you did for
 >representing virtual-to-physical mappings?

-1. Space benefits.
-Putting SPT's pointer into the page directory reduces unnecessary addressing memory costs and improves the cache locality to speed up the page fault handler.
-2. Time complexity benefits.
-There is almost no extra overhead to do demand paging.
-It is an O(1) implementation, except for the clock algorithm for frame eviction.
-3. Modularization.
-Dividing The VM system into page, frame, and swap provides better code readability and maintainability.
+I use SPT entries to map virtual addresses to physical addresses, which is trivial.
+I use a hash table to map inversely.
+The hash table provides a fast query but a slow modification, which fits our case.
+The kernel often needs to query but only modify the mapping when pages load in or swap out, which rarely happens.
+So adopting the hash table improves the performance.

 ## Paging To And From Disk